 "Mank" leads Academy Awards nominations with 10 nods

-NEW YORK (AP) -- David Fincher's "Mank" has led nominations to the 93rd Academy Awards with 10 nods, and for the first time, two women -- Chloé Zhao and Emerald Fennell -- were nominated for best director.
+NEW YORK -- David Fincher's "Mank" led nominations for the 93rd Academy Awards with 10 nods Monday, and for the first time, two women -- Chloé Zhao and Emerald Fennell -- were tipped for best director.

 Eight films were nominated for best picture.
 "Mank" was joined by Fennell's "Promising Young Woman," Zhao's "Nomadland," "Judas and the Black Messiah," "Sound of Metal," "Minari," "The Father" and "The Trial of the Chicago 7."

-The nominees for best actor are: Chadwick Boseman, "Ma Rainey's Black Bottom"; Riz Ahmed, "Sound of Metal"; Anthony Hopkins, "The Father"; Gary Oldman, "Mank"; Steven Yeun, "Minari."
+The remaining nominees for best actor are: Anthony Hopkins, "The Father"; Gary Oldman, "Mank."

-The nominees for best director are: Chloé Zhao, "Nomadland"; Lee Isaac Chung, "Minari"; David Fincher, "Mank"; Emerald Fennell, "Promising Young Woman"; Thomas Vinterberg, "Another Round."
+After a pandemic year that shuttered most movie theaters, the best-picture nominees had hardly any box office to speak of.
+The Oscars won't just lack blockbusters, it's going forward with many movies that have barely played on the big screen at all.
+That leaves streaming services set to dominate Hollywood's biggest and most sought-after awards.

+Netflix, as expected, led the pack with 35 nominations.
+The service is still gunning for its first best-picture winner, and this year has two shots in "Mank" and "The Trial of the Chicago 7" -- a movie Paramount Pictures sold off during the pandemic.
+Netflix led last year, too, with 24 nominations, but came away with just two wins.

+The nominations were announced from London by presenters Nick Jonas and Priyanka Chopra Jonas.
+The Academy Awards would typically have happened by now but this year were postponed by two months due to the pandemic.
+They will instead be telecast April 25.

+The film academy confirmed Monday that the show will be held at both its usual home in the Dolby Theatre in Los Angeles and the city's railway hub, Union Station.

-The nominees for best supporting actress are: Maria Bakalova, "Borat Subsequent Moviefilm"; Glenn Close, "Hillbilly Elegy"; Olivia Colman, "The Father"; Amanda Seyfried, "Mank"; Yuh-Jung Youn, "Minari."
+In addition to Youn, the nominees for best supporting actress are: Maria Bakalova, "Borat Subsequent Moviefilm"; Glenn Close, "Hillbilly Elegy"; Olivia Colman, "The Father"; Amanda Seyfried, "Mank."

-The nominees for best supporting actor are: Sacha Baron Cohen, "The Trial of the Chicago 7"; Leslie Odom Jr., "One Night in Miami"; Daniel Kaluuya, "Judas and the Black Messiah"; Paul Raci, "Sound of Metal"; LaKeith Stanfield, "Judas and the Black Messiah."
+In addition to Odom Jr., Kaluuya and Stanfield, the nominees for best supporting actor are: Sacha Baron Cohen, "The Trial of the Chicago 7"; Paul Raci, "Sound of Metal."

 The nominees for best documentary feature are: "Collective"; "Crip Camp: A Disability Revolution"; "The Mole Agent"; "My Octopus Teacher"; "Time."

-The nominees for best international film are: "Quo Vadis, Aida?", Bosnia and Herzegovina; Denmark, "Another Round"; "Better Days," Hong Kong; "Collective," Romania; "The Man Who Sold His Skin," Tunisia.
+The nominees for best international film are: "Quo Vadis, Aida?," Bosnia and Herzegovina; "Another Round," Denmark; "Better Days," Hong Kong; "Collective," Romania; "The Man Who Sold His Skin," Tunisia.

 The nominees for best animated feature: "Onward"; "Over the Moon"; "A Shaun the Sheep Movie: Farmageddon"; "Soul"; "Wolfwalkers."